fernandamserra/TechStartPro/README.md

 After this, you need to run the rebuild.bash
 > ./rebuild.bash

+If the rebuild.bash keeps executing please do a CTRL+C after some time and do the following:

 Still in the backend directory run the server with:
 > npm start